notsimon/notsimon.github.io/posts/2017-05-10-potential-estimation.md

 ---
-title: Magnetic field interpolation
+title: Interpolation of the magnetic field for indoor tracking
-draft: true
 ---

+In this post, I will introduce one of my attempts at modeling the magnetic field of a room using a continuous representation.
+The first goal of this work is to assist the tracking of the orientation of a device by taking into account the multiple distortions of the field observed indoor: this is a step toward a positioning algorithm that takes advantage of these anomalies.

 ## Maxwell's equations and the magnetic scalar potential

-Our primary interest is the magnetic field, denoted by $B$ in two of the [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell%27s_equations#Formulation_in_SI_units_convention):
+In order to be plausible, our approximation of the magnetic field should obey some properties well known by physicists.
+The magnetic field is denoted by $B$ in two of the [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell%27s_equations#Formulation_in_SI_units_convention):

 $$